bear

 Introduction

 As someone involved in forest policy, your work is vital to ensure well-functioning forests on a large-scale.
 You have unique leverage points compared to other stakeholders, including being able to influence action across multiple land ownerships.
 You also have access to different perspectives across the forest sector and other relevant sectors.
-At the same time, you experience different challenges compared with those who are directly managing their own forests.
+At the same time, you face different challenges compared with those who are directly managing their own forests.
 In order to tackle these challenges, it will be vital for you to have rapid access to relevant, reliable evidence in non-technical language.

 We have worked with a wide range of representatives at many levels and explored key themes and areas of interest.
 Through this process, we have identified the following five areas as being crucial for policy stakeholders working on forest restoration.
 These areas can either drive progress as an enabler, or present challenges as a barrier.